Hans Niemann: Streaming career

-Niemann streams chess on Twitch, competing against fellow chess streamers such as Daniel Naroditsky, Alexandra Botez, Andrew Tang, Hikaru Nakamura, and Magnus Carlsen.
+Niemann streams chess on Twitch, competing against fellow chess streamers such as Alexandra Botez, Andrew Tang, Hikaru Nakamura, Magnus Carlsen, and formerly Daniel Naroditsky.
 He first started streaming in the summer of 2018, with activity picking up in 2019.
 His viewership grew during the COVID-19 pandemic, coinciding with an overall boom in the chess category on Twitch.
 In 2020, Niemann served as a coach for the inaugural PogChamps tournament.
-The tournament featured various internet personalities including Fuslie, Cr1TiKaL, xQc, Forsen, Ludwig, and xChocoBars.
+The tournament featured various internet personalities including Fuslie, MoistCr1tikal, xQc, Forsen, Ludwig, and xChocoBars.